Collaborative Award for Teaching Excellence (CATE)

 The University’s School of Education TQFE/BAPD team, which delivers the Teaching Qualification for Further Education (TQFE) and BA (Professional Development) qualifications, won the prestigious, national 2021 AdvanceHE Collaborative Award for Teaching Excellence (CATE).

 The webinar, ‘CATE - the basics and the benefits’, was aimed at staff aspiring to achieve a CATE award and who would like to understand the steps needed to submit a future CATE application.
-The PowerPoint slides from the session delivered by Professor Bob Gilmour, Glasgow Caledonian University are available here.
+Please see the PowerPoint slides from the session delivered by Professor Bob Gilmour, Glasgow Caledonian University in July 2020.

 The Advance HE Teaching Excellence Award Lead is Dr Joy Perkins, Centre for Academic Development (email@example.com).